2025–26 West Georgia Wolves men's basketball team

-The 2025–26 West Georgia Wolves men's basketball team represents the University of West Georgia during the 2025–26 NCAA Division I men's basketball season.
-The Wolves, led by eighth-year head coach Dave Moore, play their home games at The Coliseum in Carrollton, Georgia as second-year members of the Atlantic Sun Conference.
+The 2025–26 West Georgia Wolves men's basketball team represented the University of West Georgia during the 2025–26 NCAA Division I men's basketball season.
+The Wolves, led by eighth-year head coach Dave Moore, played their home games at The Coliseum in Carrollton, Georgia as second-year members of the Atlantic Sun Conference.

-This season marks West Georgia's second year of a three-year transition period from Division II to Division I. As a result, the Wolves are not currently eligible to participate in the NCAA tournament until the 2027–28 season.
+This season marked West Georgia's second year of a three-year transition period from Division II to Division I. As a result, the Wolves are not currently eligible to participate in the NCAA tournament until the 2027–28 season.

 On June 26, 2025, West Georgia announced that the 2025–26 season would be the last season for the team in the Atlantic Sun, as they will join the United Athletic Conference on July 1, 2026.

 Previous season

 The Wolves finished the 2024–25 season 6–25, 4–14 in ASUN play to finish in 11th place.
 They failed to qualify for the ASUN tournament.